seananderson/csasdown/README.md

 devtools::install_github("pbs-assess/csasdown")
 ```

-3) Start a new project directory if you'd like.
-If you're using RStudio: File -> New Project.
-Open the RStudio project or set your R working directory to the root folder of the project.
+3) Create a new project in a new directory to hold your document project and all the files that csasdown creates.
+If you're using RStudio: File -> New Project -> New Directory -> New Project.
+Check the box **Open in new session** (lower left) and click **Create Project**.

 4) Run this line in your R console to create a new Research Document from the built-in template in whatever your working directory is: